junxit/us-congress-bills-111/metadata.md

 - 2010-04-14 — Mr. Lewis (GA) moved to suspend the rules and pass the bill, as amended.
 - 2010-04-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 9 (Roll no. 200). (text: CR H2531-2533)
 - 2010-04-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 399 - 9 (Roll no. 200).(text: CR H2531-2533)
+- 2010-04-15 — Received in the Senate and Read twice and referred to the Committee on Finance.